Features

 6.)
 Corruption

-The government agencies mandated with inspection of buildings to ensure they are safe for human habitation are riddled with corruption and inefficiencies.
+The government agencies mandated with the inspection of buildings to ensure they are safe for human habitation are riddled with corruption and inefficiencies.

 Besides laxity in enforcement of construction codes these violations, even those that cause loss of life amounting to criminal negligence are rarely punished.